Gart der Gesundheit

 The Gart der Gesundheit (Early German for Latin hortus sanitatis) was edited in 1485.
-It was written by Johann Wonnecke von Kaub and it is one of the first printed herbals in German.
+It was written by Johann Wonnecke von Kaub and was one of the first printed herbals in German.
 It was often reprinted until the 18th century.
 The Gart der Gesundheit is an important late medieval work concerning the knowledge of natural history, especially that of medicinal plants.
 In 435 chapters 382 plants, 25 drugs from the animal kingdom and 28 minerals are described and illustrated.
 The book was edited by Peter Schöffer in Mainz.
 Together with the Latin Herbarius moguntinus (Peter Schöffer 1484) and the Latin Hortus sanitatis (Jacob Meydenbach in Mainz 1491), the Gart der Gesundheit belongs to the "group of Mainz herbal incunabula".

 Text

 The text is a collection of earlier texts in German and in Latin on drugs from the herbal, animal, and mineral kingdoms.
 The reader cannot rely on the names the author gives to his citations.
 Sometimes he gives no name, for example for the citations he took from the Physica of Hildegard of Bingen.
-More often he even gives incorrect names to his citations.
+More often, he even gives incorrect names to his citations.